-The Financial Grownup Project is a documentary featuring 100 Americans sharing their experiences and lessons about money.
+The Financial Grownup Project is vlog that will form the foundation of a documentary featuring 100 Americans sharing their experiences and lessons about money.
 It is currently in production and scheduled for release in 2018.
 Net profits will be donated to support financial literacy projects for students.
-Below are previews of some of our favorites!
+We are currently accepting nominations for role models!

 Transperfect CEO Liz Elting was inspired as a teen by a woman she didn't know, and with whom she never had a meaningful conversation.
 Today, the glamorous and generous role model is on Forbes list of America's Richest Self-Made Women, with a net worth of $420 million.
 Learn more in her Financial Grownup Moment and Lesson.